mako-framework/docs/06_security/01_authentication.md

 $isLoggedIn = $this->gatekeeper->isLoggedIn();
 ```

-The `getUser` method will return a user object if the user is logged in and NULL if not.
+The `getUser` method will return a user object if the user is logged in and `null` if not.

 ```
 $user = $this->gatekeeper->getUser();